grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 I used `Received(1)` instead of just `Received()`, because attempting to close the channel several times might cause trouble, so I want to be explicit on the expectaton that the `DataDispatch` should close the channel exactly once.
 Another thing -- I am not removing the `Assert.True(false)` yet, as the current implementation already closes the channel and so the Statement could become true if not for this assertion (if it compiled, that is).
-I will remove this assertion only after I fully define the context of the behavior.
+I will remove this assertion only after I fully define the behavior.

 ### Expecting exception

-Another thing I expect `DataDispatch` to do in this behavior is to rethrow any sending errors, which are reported as exception thrown by `Channel` from the `Send()` method.
+Another thing I expect `DataDispatch` to do in this behavior is to rethrow any sending errors, which are reported as exceptions thrown by `Channel` from the `Send()` method.

 T> Typically, I rarely write Statements about rethrown exceptions, but here I have no choice -- if I don't catch the exception in my Statement, I won't be able to evaluate whether the channel was closed or not, since the uncaught exception will stop executing the Statement.

-To specify that I expect an exception in my Statement, I just need to use `Assert.Throws<>()` assertion and pass the code that should throw the exception as lambda:
+To specify that I expect an exception in my Statement, I need to use a special assertion called `Assert.Throws<>()` and pass the code that should throw the exception as a lambda:

 ```csharp
  //WHEN